 The only case relied upon by the California court for the legal proposition that the CDA gave Google immunity from the Equustek Order is Barnes v Yahoo.
 But, that case was a much different case.
 In Barnes, the plaintiff brought an action in state court against Yahoo for its failure to remove indecent profiles of the plaintiff posted on Yahoo’s website by the plaintiff’s former boyfriend.
 The complaint against Yahoo was premised on the negligent provision or non-provision of services which Yahoo undertook to provide, a form of negligence referred to as “negligent undertaking.”
 Barnes’ claim also sounded in breach of contract.

-After canvassing the text of the Section, the court further held that the CDA only provides immunity from causes of action that would create liability from claims that arise from the provider being a publisher of information.
+After canvassing the text of the Section, the court further held that the CDA only provides immunity from causes of action that create liability for claims that arise from the provider being a publisher of information.

 The California court failed to consider whether compliance with a court order, whether from a State court or a court of another country, was a cause of action that created any liability for Google arising from its search engine activities.
 There are good reasons for thinking it does not.
-A decision directly on point is Hassell v Bird 247 Cal.App.4th 1336 (Cal.C.A.
-June 7, 2016), Review Granted September 21, 2016, a decision of a California court of Appeal that distinguished the Barnes case precisely on this key issue.
+A decision directly on point is Hassell v Bird a decision of a California court of Appeal that distinguished the Barnes case precisely on this key point.

-In that case, Hassell obtained a judgment holding Bird liable for defamation and requiring her to remove defamatory reviews she posted about Hassell on Yelp.com, a Web site owned Yelp.
+In Hassell v Bird, Hassell obtained a judgment holding Bird liable for defamation and requiring her to remove defamatory reviews she posted about Hassell on Yelp.com, a Web site owned Yelp.
 The judgment contained an order requiring Yelp to remove Bird’s defamatory reviews from its Web site.
 Yelp, who was not a party in the defamation action, filed a motion to vacate the judgment relying, in part, on the CDA.
-The court held that the CDA did not apply as a removal order did not create any liability on Yelp.
+The court held that the CDA did not apply as the removal order did not create any liability on Yelp.
 Further, it distinguished the Barnes and other like cases from removal order cases like those in issue in Hassell.

 Yelp argues the authority summarized above establishes that the removal order is void.
 We disagree.
 The removal order does not violate 47 United States Code section 230 because it does not impose any liability on Yelp.
 In this defamation action, Hassell filed their complaint against Bird, not Yelp; obtained a default judgment against Bird, not Yelp; and was awarded damages and injunctive relief against Bird, not Yelp.